bbchallenge/bbchallenge/src/routes/(app)/story/+page.md

 </div>
 </div>

-Achieving the goal of the Busy Beaver Challenge implies to study **88,664,064 Turing machines** and decide whether they halt or not, see <a href="/method" rel="external">Method</a>.
+Achieving the goal of the Busy Beaver Challenge implies studying **88,664,064 Turing machines** and decide whether they halt or not, see <a href="/method" rel="external">Method</a>.

 <a href="/contribute" rel="external">You can help!</a>